Host Maps visualize hosts together on one screen, with metrics made comprehensible through color and shape.

 A simple example is grouping your hosts by AWS availability zone.
 If you add a second grouping tag, such as instance type, then the hosts are further subdivided into groups, first by availability zone and then by instance type, as seen below.

-For example, if some of your hosts are running on AWS, the following AWS-specific tags are available to you right now:
+For example, if some of your hosts are running on AWS, the following AWS-specific tags are available to you:

 The Datadog Agent also collects host metadata and application information, some of which can be used as a filter or for grouping terms.
 Those fields include: